core-wg/overview/draft-bormann-core-overview.md

 The IETF "Constrained RESTful Environments" (CoRE) Working Group standardizes application layer protocols that can be used by resource-constrained devices, as can be found in the Internet of Things (IoT).
 It is part of a cluster of about a dozen IETF WGs defining specifications for these environments.

 This short document provides an overview of the activies of the CoRE WG as of end of March, 2020.

+--- note_About_This_Document

+This document is not intended for publication as an RFC.
+It provides a snapshot of the current status of the WG, fron the personal view of the authors.
+The intention is to keep it updated, roughly once per physical IETF meeting (or its digital replacement).

 --- middle